Numen

 Request Construct

-Going back to the ZK framework mechanism itself, each element on the page will randomly generate a unique identifier, and it is necessary to simulate the entire request process, taking login as an example.
+Returning to the ZK framework’s internal mechanism, it’s worth noting that each element on the page generates a unique identifier randomly.
+To accurately simulate the complete request process, let’s take the login scenario as an example.

 Auto Upload